 - Tide aired a series of commercials during Super Bowl LII in which this trope is taken to its logical extreme; the ads present common types of ads seen during the Super Bowl ... except that they're all actually Tide ads, because clean clothes are the sign of one.
 The end result makes you wonder if everything is a Tide ad, even going as far as to invade an Old Spice ad.
 Observe.

 - There is a banner ad for a deodorant that has a fist made of deodorant residue come out of a woman's arm, snake across the article you're reading and punch a man in an apparently unrelated teeth-whitening ad in the face.

 - Old Spice Body Spray is too powerful to stay in its own commercial!

-- Alka-Seltzer had one very famous ad about a meatball commercial being shot where the actor repeatedly blew his line "That's a spicy meatball!"
+- Alka-Seltzer had one very famous ad about a meatball commercial being shot where the actor repeatedly blew his line "That's a spicy meatball!", if some other blooper didn't spoil the shot.
 Since he had to take a bite from those spicy meatballs on each take, he soon needed some Alka-Seltzer before he could continue.

 - The irony here is that most people started looking for Mama's Meat Sauce and couldn't find it anywhere while completely ignoring the Alka-Seltzer.

 - There's an entire trope for this sort of thing in movies and TV - Trailer Spoof.

 - A commercial from summer 2002 invites people to "take a spin with this summer's newest action hero" in Spider-Man font while Danny Elfman like music plays.
 Then it abruptly cuts to Yoda igniting his lightsaber.

 - Eight Legged Freaks released a very similar faux-Spider-Man commercial that summer.